uceseoo/UK-petitions-dashboard/README.md

     cd server #from main directory
     npm install #to install install dependencies

-when installation is completed, you'd create an `.env` file, and check the `.env.example` file to see the variables that needs to be in your newly created `.env` file.
+when installation is completed, you'd create an `.env` file, and check the `.env.example` file to see the variables that need to be in your newly created `.env` file.

 ## Launch App